 By acknowledging Climate Trauma as the force that is triggering our cultural and personal traumas, bringing them to the surface in ways that demand reconciliation, we begin to appreciate these various social movements not as distractions from the urgent work we are doing on the climate front, but rather as necessary components of a broader social upheaval that is actually bringing disparate cultural threads together, removing the psychological barriers to effectively addressing the climate crisis, and uniting us in a common purpose – a greater cause that is without political precedent – rather than dividing us along the lines of demographic special interests exploited by jaded politicians and demagogues.

 By bringing increased awareness to the inhibiting role Climate Trauma has been playing in this social upheaval, we begin to see others falling somewhere along the spectrum of traumatized human beings, rather than viewing them as hate-filled rivals.
-Reconciliation of the cultural traumas underlying all our social movements can now be seen as both a moral imperative and necessary to our survival.
+Reconciliation of the cultural traumas underlying all our social movements can now be seen as both a moral imperative and necessary to our survival, as expressed quite beautifully in Rep. Barbara Lee’s new bill on racial healing.
 And the oppressed supermajority can now begin to more fully appreciate the broad, systemic changes that must accompany the ultimate reconciliation of our fractured relationship with natural world, this living planet.

 As Naomi Klein observes, “the urgency of the climate crisis could form the basis of a powerful movement, one that would weave all these seemingly disparate issues into a coherent narrative about how to protect humanity.”